davibelo/c-_from_beginner_to_beyond/00-introduction/01-Configuring_IDE.md

 - Go to Terminal Menu and click on "Run Build Task"

 ## Debugging C++ Project on VS Code on Linux
+ - Select a .cpp file
+ - Go to Run menu, click on "Add Configuration"
+ - Select "C++(GDB/LLDB)" environment
+ - Select "g++ - Build and debug active file" configuration
+> This will create a launch.json file